renatomaia/coutil/doc/manual.md

 If `size` is smaller than the current number of threads, the exceeding threads are destroyed at the rate they are released from the _tasks_ currently executing in `pool`.
 Otherwise, new threads are created on demand until the defined value is reached.
+However,
-Unless `create` evaluates to `true`, in which case new threads are created immediatelly to reach the defined value.
+if `create` evaluates to `true`, new threads are created to reach the defined value before the function returns.

+Returns `true` on success.

 ### `threads.count (pool, options)`